National Geographic Partners

-National Geographic Partners, LLC is a joint venture between The Walt Disney Company (which owns 73% of shares) and the namesake non-profit scientific organization National Geographic Society (which owns 27%).
+National Geographic Partners, LLC is a joint venture between the Walt Disney Company (which owns 73% of the company) and the namesake non-profit scientific organization National Geographic Society (which owns 27%).
 The company oversees all commercial activities related to the Society, including magazine publications and television channels.
 The company's board of managers is evenly divided between the Society and Disney.

 The enterprise was originally established by 21st Century Fox and the National Geographic Society.
 Following the completion of Disney's acquisition of 21st Century Fox on March 20, 2019, Disney assumed 21CF's 73% share in the joint venture.

 Background

 National Geographic Society's relationship with 21st Century Fox goes as far back as 1997, when the original News Corporation (to which 21st Century Fox is one of the successors) launched National Geographic Channel (now simply branded as National Geographic) in Asia and Europe, in partnership with the Society.
 The original American version of the channel was launched in 2001.
 Additional National Geographic channels in other parts of the world were also launched under the original joint venture.